Handy explainers about who’s working behind the camera on a shoot.

 I wish someone had given me the heads-up on even half of these things before my first (disastrous) time on a film set.
-Danny Gevirtz‘s show-and-tell (he doesn’t just describe, he demonstrates) is such a valuable primer on professional production protocol:
+Danny Gevirtz‘s show-and-tell, in which he doesn’t just describe, but also demonstrates how a ‘Gary Coleman’ isn’t a person, and ‘Neg’ doesn’t mean what you think it means, is such a valuable primer on professional production protocol:

 Two tips I’d add: